geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 We will be using a hypothetical example of sending emails and create a dummy [Work queue](https://www.rabbitmq.com/tutorials/tutorial-two-javascript.html) scenario.
 A work queue is a simple queue where messages can be processed by multiple consumers and the consumers can be scaled up and down depending on the length of the queue.

-For instance, if the e-commerce website is getting too many orders between 7 PM and 9 PM then there may be 10 consumers to process the task to send emaisl.
+> For instance, if the e-commerce website gets many orders between 7 PM and 9 PM then there may be 10 consumers to process the task to send emails.
 At wee hours of like 2 AM and 4 AM there might be just 1 consumer because the number of orders is very low at that time.

 Next up, we will look at the Node.js code to publish the message to the RabbitMQ exchange with a routing key.
 Keep in mind, in a real-life scenario the publishing could be done by an application written in a different language.

 ## Publish a message to RabbitMQ using Node.js